Clastify logo

 A thermal insulator is a material that reduces heat transfer.
 Triglycerides are poor conductors of heat, so layers of adipose tissue slow heat loss from the body.

-This matters most for animals that keep their body temperature above that of their habitat, especially in cold environments.
+This matters most in animals that keep their body temperature above that of their habitat, especially in cold environments.
 Marine mammals, for example, may have thick subcutaneous adipose tissue called blubber.
 In warmer conditions, the same property can be a disadvantage, because insulation also slows heat loss when the animal needs to cool down.

 Amphipathic molecules self-arrange in water